MGeurts/genealogy/resources/markdown/policy.md

 ### Your rights – access to your personal data

 You have the right to ensure that your personal data is being processed lawfully (“Subject Access Right”).
 Your subject access right can be exercised in accordance with data protection laws and regulations.
-Any subject access request must be made in writing to [insert school/Trust Data Controller contact details].
+Any subject access request must be made in writing to <b>[insert school/Trust Data Controller contact details]</b>.
 We will provide your personal data to you within the statutory time frames.
 To enable us to trace any of your personal data that we may be holding, we may need to request further information from you.
 If you have a complaint about how we have used your information, you have the right to complain to the Information Commissioner’s Office (ICO).

 ### Changes to our privacy policy